-One thing to briefly note is that PDE5 inhibitors are not pills to help treat other sexual dysfunction issues like premature ejaculation.
+One thing to briefly note is that PDE5 inhibitors are pills to help treat other sexual dysfunction issues like premature ejaculation.
 If that's why you're here, we definitely recommend hopping over to our Premature Ejaculation 101 guide.

 PDE5 inhibitors work by blocking the effects of the enzyme cGMP-specific phosphodiesterase type 5, or PDE5.

 The PDE5 enzyme breaks down a cyclic nucleotide called cyclic guanosine monophosphate, or cGMP, which is responsible for relaxing smooth muscle tissue and regulating blood flow to parts of the body, including the erectile tissue of the penis.

 By blocking the effects of PDE5, blood can more easily flow into the penis when you’re sexually aroused, making it easier for you to develop and maintain an erection.
 PDE5 inhibitors can also affect other areas of the body in which the PDE5 enzyme is active.

 Like other medications, the effects of most PDE5 inhibitors aren’t immediate.
 Depending on the specific medication you take, you’ll usually need to wait for 15 to 60 minutes before you’ll find it easier to get an erection.